Chemical decoding of kinematic substructures in the Galactic halo: Conclusions

 \section{Conclusions}

 In this work, we took advantage of the \textit{Gaia} EDR3 and APOGEE DR17 catalogues to compare from a chemical point of view the halo substructures of the Milky Way that are (quasi-only) defined with dynamical cuts.
 The objective of the study was to compare the minor accretions of the MW to the last massive merger event of the MW (i.e., GSE) and to the in situ component (that is, the heated disc), in order to clean their samples from these two sources of contamination and study their intrinsic chemical patterns.
 To this aim, we firstly built a Gaussian Mixture Model assuming a threshold of the 20th percentile of the GSE distribution in a 7-dimensional chemical space given by the following abundances: [Fe/H], [Mg/Fe], [Si/Fe], [Ca/Fe, [C/Fe], [Mn/Fe], and [Al/Fe].
 These elements allow a thorough analysis of different nucleosynthetic channels ($\alpha$, iron peak, odd-Z light elements) to probe different chemical enrichment histories on a star-by-star basis, while preserving a very high-precision sample (median uncertainties $\le 0.02$).
 Given the assumed threshold, we found that: \begin{itemize} \item A number of halo substructures (e.g., Heracles, Sequoia, and Thamnos) contain a significant ($\gtrsim 50\%$) percentage of stars chemically compatible with GSE.
 Among them, Sequoia is the one for which the chemical compatibility with GSE seems to robustly indicate a common origin, that is both a high compatibility fraction (66\%) and overall overlap of chemical distributions. \item Other systems, such as the Helmi stream and Sagittarius, show an intermediate level (between 30\% and 40\%) of compatibility with GSE. \item $\omega$ Cen features a negligible (2\%) chemical compatibility with GSE, although commonly claimed to be its nuclear star cluster in the literature. \item Around half of the samples analysed also feature non-negligible contamination from the metal-poor disc ($\sim$20\%).
 In particular, substructures on prograde orbits, as the Helmi Stream, but also on retrograde/radial orbits with low energy, as Thamnos and Heracles, are found to be more contaminated by the metal-poor disc.
-The latter are also $\alpha$-enhanced, highlighting a correlation between the "high-$\alpha$" substructures and the disc contamination. \item The GSE compatible stars are spread throughout the $E-L_z$ space, but also within the whole substructures' kinematic definitions, suggesting that they are not simply imprecisely defined, but rather that these kinematic definitions are poorly meaningful. \end{itemize}
+The latter are also $\alpha$-enhanced, highlighting a correlation between the "high-$\alpha$" substructures and the disc contamination. \item The GSE compatible stars are spread throughout the $E-L_z$ space, but also within the entire kinematic regions of the substructures.
+This calls into question the true nature and physical significance of these substructures. \end{itemize}